dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 **Before you start:**

 - Make sure that you finish enrolling after you start the steps.
-Pausing for more than a few minutes usually stops the process, and will require you to restart.
+Pausing for more than a few minutes usually stops the process, and  requires you to restart.
 - If your enrollment fails for any reason, you need to return to the Company Portal app to try again.
 - Make sure that your Wi-Fi is working.
 Otherwise, enrollment fails.
 - If you blocked Safari on your device, unblock it.
 Safari is used as part the device enrollment process.